-University Financial Aid Refunds to Institutional and Title IV Programs using the following Federal Return of Title IV funds formula:
+University Financial Aid Refunds to Institutional and Title IV Programs

 The Financial Aid Office is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60% of a payment period or term.
 The federal Title IV financial aid program funds must be recalculated in these situations.